foobarops/gitlab-proxy/README.md

 The main goal of this project is to provide quick responses to the client by caching the responses from Gitlab API.
 Refreshing the cache can be done by using a `refresh` flag in the request.

 Currently, the proxy has only one endpoint `/groups` that returns the list of groups from Gitlab API.
+Client layer is split into two parts: client and retriable client.
+The client is responsible for preparing the requests to Gitlab API and caching the responses.
+The retriable client is responsible for retrying the requests in case of errors.
+Retries are done using Spring Retry.

 Docker images can be built using the Dockerfile or using gradle.
 The proxy can be run using docker-compose or using docker.